VeniceUnleashed/VU-Docs/content/vext/tutorial/start.md

 > \<DriveLetter\>:\\Users\\\<UserName\>\\Documents\\Battlefield 3\\Server

 Place the server.key file you downloaded into this directory.
-Create these 2 folders to the directory: `Admin` and `Logs` (Case-sensitive).
+Create these 2 folders in the directory: `Admin` and `Logs` (Case-sensitive).

-Navigate inside the Admin folder and create 4 empty files, BanList.txt, MapList.txt, Startup.txt and ModList.txt
+Navigate inside the Admin folder and create a folder called `Mods` and 4 .txt files:
-Now create a folder named `Mods`
+`BanList.txt, MapList.txt, Startup.txt and ModList.txt`

 The final folder structure should look like this